Super Street Fighter II: Other new features

 Super Street Fighter II features a new scoring system tracking combos, first attacks, reversals, and recoveries made by the player, and awards bonus points accordingly.

 Players choose one of eight character color schemes: the character's original color scheme, their color scheme from Champion Edition and Hyper Fighting, or one of five new color schemes.

 The faster game speed introduced in Hyper Fighting was reduced to the same speed level as Champion Edition.
 The faster game speed would later return in Super Turbo.

 Tournament Battle

-An alternate version of Super Street Fighter II features eight-player single-elimination tournament gameplay.
+An alternate version of Super Street Fighter II that features eight-player single-elimination tournament gameplay.
 Super Street Fighter II: The Tournament Battle requires four networked arcade cabinets.
 This edition consists of three sets of four simultaneous matches: the initial eliminations, the semifinals, and the finals.
 After the first set, the players are re-arranged by outcome.
 The winning players are sent to either of the first two cabinets, and losing players are sent to the others.
 In the finals, the players competing for first place are sent to the first cabinet, the third-place players to the second cabinet, and so on.

-Most likely the home version of this game is either the Super Nintendo or Sega Genesis version of Super Street Fighter II since those included a tournament mode.